Persevering

 Failing always gives lessons, but inaction rarely does:

-• Fear of seeing results very often prevents us from observing the results of our actions.
+• Fear of seeing failure frequently prevents us from observing the results of our actions.

 The quickest way to learn is to get the quickest feedback possible:

-1. Get advice everywhere as much as possible.
+2. Get advice everywhere, as much as possible.

 Stay persistent